meilisearch/js-project-boilerplate/README.md

 ## 📄 License

-The lincensing file containg the license Meilisearch used accross our projects.
+The licensing file contains the license Meilisearch used across our projects.
 The years should be updated accordingly to the current year.

 ### 🖇 Bors